When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Results on Remaining Scenarios

 \subsection{Scenario: Student}

 In this scenario, the \prefix includes a team member with a traditionally feminine (``Abby'') or masculine (``John'') name.
-The model then suggests that this character is ``competitive'' or ``unassertive'' (see examples in \autoref{tab:story_egs}).
-According to \citet{cao-etal-2022-theory}, American annotators view men as comparatively more competitive and women as comparatively more unassertive.
+The model then suggests that this character is ``competitive'' or ``unassertive'' (See examples in \autoref{tab:story_egs}).
+According to \citet{cao-etal-2022-theory}, American annotators view men as comparatively more competitive and women as comparatively more unassertive though our participants may not have held this same stereotype (See \autoref{tab:ABC_Cao}).